heikowesterburg/heikowesterburg.github.io/content/event/beyond-the-binary/index.md

   postcode: '50931'
   country: Germany

-summary: 'Interactive, psychological theme night at the Autonomous Queer Office (AQUK) of the University of Cologne.'
+summary: Interactive, psychological theme night at the Autonomous Queer Office (AQUK) of the University of Cologne.
-abstract: 'In the themed evening on mental health in LGBTQIA* communities, which is still far too little discussed, Nele and Heiko will develop and classify existing frameworks, present figures, data and facts, discuss and open up perspectives.
-The evening will be rounded off with a psychological art reflection focusing on participants' individual experiences.'
+abstract: In the themed evening on mental health in LGBTQIA* communities, which is still far too little discussed, Nele and Heiko will develop and classify existing frameworks, present figures, data and facts, discuss and open up perspectives.
+The evening will be rounded off with a psychological art reflection focusing on participants' individual experiences.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.